membraneframework/membrane_tutorials/get_started_with_membrane/05_pads_and_linking.md

 end
 ```

-The `Membrane.Tee.Parallel` element has a single static input and a single dynamic output pad.
+The [Membrane.Tee.Parallel](https://hexdocs.pm/membrane_tee_plugin/Membrane.Tee.Parallel.html) element has a single static input and a single dynamic output pad.
 Because the output is dynamic, each time we link it, a new pad instance is created with a unique reference.
 In the example above, pad references were generated automatically.
-It's possible to specify them directly with `via_in` or `via_out` and `Membrane.Pad.ref`:
+It's possible to specify them directly with [via_in](https://hexdocs.pm/membrane_core/Membrane.ChildrenSpec.html#via_in/3) or [via_out](https://hexdocs.pm/membrane_core/Membrane.ChildrenSpec.html#via_out/3) and [Membrane.Pad.ref](https://hexdocs.pm/membrane_core/Membrane.Pad.html#ref/1):

 ```elixir
 spec = [